 Another excellent card for 480p and up is the Epiphan DVI2USB 3.0.
 Unfortunately, I haven’t been able to get resolutions lower than 480p working properly (I’d need to capture at 4x for the card to recognize the signal), however developer Michael Huth has created a guide and even an alignment tool for it.
 While I hope to someday get it working with retro-gaming resolutions, at the moment, this card should be used for resolutions between 480p and 720p, up to 60fps.
 Luckily, it can accept DVI, HDMI, VGA and component video, all utilizing the full RGB colorspace.
 Here’s Michael’s guides:

-The above cards, as well as any others like them will work with VGA, component video and RGB.
-All signals will need a low-pass filter (LPF) applied to reduce noise, as with any analog to digital conversion.
+The Datapath and Epiphan cards linked above, as well as any others like them will work with VGA, component video and RGB.
+All signals will need a low-pass filter (LPF) applied to reduce noise (or oversampled – More on that in their respective sections), as with any analog to digital conversion.
 Also, the RGBs signals will need to present csync at a higher voltage than most SCART equipment outputs, often requiring a sync stripper.
 Luckily, there’s some inexpensive hardware that can accomplish just that:

 One easy solution is to use the HD Retrovision component video cables, for consoles that are supported.
 Since they’re component video, you don’t need to worry about sync and they have a low-pass filter built in, so interference shouldn’t be an issue.
 All you’ll need is a cheap RCA to DVI passthrough cable and a coupler; Only around ten dollars of equipment!